UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 10% of group work (5% of total grade) will be based on teammate evaluations.
 These evaluations will be kept confidential.
 If you believe your score to be unfair, you can reach out to the instruction staff.
 We will look at git logs/history if we need to resolve any disputes.

-You can drop your lowest homework score (or just not do a homework) if you submit a successful pull request to improve the content of the course reader.
-You can drop up to two homework grades in this way.
-Please coordinate through [GitHub issues](https://github.com/caam37830/book/issues).

-There are several things you will be evaluated on
+There are several things your work will be evaluated on
 1. Correctness - is your answer correct?
 Does your code produce the correct output? (may use an autograder to check this)
 2. Performance/efficiency - there are often many ways to implement an algorithm.
 Some will be faster than others.
 We'll let you know if we are looking for certain optimizations.
 3. Style - your code should be reasonably easy to understand.
 This is typically achieved through the use of docstrings, comments, and appropriately named variables.
 4. Team work - we'll ask your teammates to evaluate whether you performed a fair share of the work.

-### Grading Policy

-Letter grades will be assigned using the following hard cutoffs:

-A: 93% or higher<br />
-A-: 90% or higher<br />
-B+: 87% or higher<br />
-B: 83% or higher<br />
-B-: 80% or higher<br />
-C+: 77% or higher<br />
-C: 60% or higher<br />
-D: 50% or higher<br />
-F: less than 50%<br />

-We reserve the right to curve the grades, but only in a fashion that would improve the grade earned by the stated rubric.

 ### Late Work Policy
-Late work generally won't be accepted - please see the above note about how to drop your lowest homework scores.
-Groups will be expected to come to a consensus on how to get work done on schedule.

-This is the first time this course is being offered.
+Two 48 hour extensions assignments will automatically granted per student, no questions asked and no notification necessary.
+Beyond those that, exceptions will only be granted in abnormal circumstances.

+Project related extensions will be only be granted in abnormal circumstances.

 If an assignment is taking an unreasonable amount of time to complete, please let us know.
 If this is done a few days before the due date, the assignment may be adjusted.

-In abnormal circumstances, please reach out to the instruction staff for accomodations.
-Due to Covid-19, it is anticipated that "abnormal" circumstances may be more common.
+### Regrade Request

+You will have one week from the day assignment grades are released to request a regrade.

 ### Collaboration Policy